hyperledger-archives/sawtooth-core/docs/source/transaction_family_specifications/validator_registry_transaction_family.rst

 until a certain number of blocks are claimed by other participants.
 The number of blocks claimed since signup can be found by checking the current block number against the block number that is stored in the validator information when the validator registry information has either been added or updated.
-And finally the K policy requires new signup information to be sent to the validator registry after it has claimed a maximum number of block.
-If the validator is not found in the validator registry the block will be rejected since there is no way to validate.
+And, finally, the K policy requires new signup information to be sent to the validator registry after it has claimed a maximum number of blocks.
+If the validator is not found in the validator registry, the block will be rejected, since there is no way to validate it.

-Currently the number of blocks claimed by a specific validator is stored within the poet_consensus, not within the validator registry.
+Currently, the number of blocks claimed by a specific validator is stored within the PoET consensus engine, not within the validator registry.

 State